#ThankYouHaikyuu trends on Twitter as fans celebrate end of manga series

-Japanese volleyball manga series Haikyuu!! has come to an end after an eight-year run.
+Japanese volleyball manga series Haikyu!! has come to an end after an eight-year run.

-The final chapter of the sports manga, its 402nd, was served on July 20 at midnight, concluding the journeys of school players pint-sized Hinata Shoyou and aloof Kageyama Tobio.
-Haikyuu is Japanese for volleyball.
+The final chapter of the sports manga, its 402nd, was served yesterday at midnight, concluding the journeys of school players pint-sized Hinata Shoyou and aloof Kageyama Tobio.
+Haikyu is Japanese for volleyball.

 The final chapter is a love letter to fans, with the entire ensemble of characters returning for the series' swan song.